iasim/Nightify/nightify 5/README.md

 # Nightify

 # Motivation
-* The purpose of Gamerz Market is to be an open marketplace for everyone who likes or is interested in video games.
-Our aim is to make transactions of video games more feasible and economical.
-* What makes us different?
-We allow users to get in touch with each other, so that they can reach a deal between themselves for the brand new/pre-owned games they want to sell/buy.
-* With Gamerz Market, you’ll be able to sell your old video game collection to someone who wants it and make good money, or better invest it into more video games!
-* Gamers hate it when a video game isn’t cross-platform or the fact that they can’t find a game version of their console therefore, we offer a game library with Xbox, PS4 and PC compatibility.
+* Most web apps are available for the whole Philadelphia region not specific to Drexel Events
+* Incoming Freshmen find it difficult to get involved on campus
+* Students living off- campus do not have any idea about the events happening

-# What Gamerz Market has to offer?
+# What Nightify Market has to offer?
-* A guest user can browse video games and filter their search based on their console and video game condition i.e. brand new or pre-owned.
-* An account holder is able to post ads on the website as well as, contact other users in order to purchase their games that are on the market.
-* When a user has an account with us, we have their personal information on consent from them, so that in a case where something goes wrong, we know who to report and who to kick out from the Gamerz community.
+* It's a webapp which can be accessed through drexel e-mail and it lists all the events happening on campus
+* There is a messaging board incorporated on the web app which will can connect people attending the same event
+* The app also provides information about the events and any cost associated with it

 # Technologies Used
-The application is built using HTML5, CSS3, Bootstrap, Node.js, MySQL, and JavaScript
+The application is built using HTML5, PHP, Bootstrap, MySQL, and JavaScript

 # Database
-We do not have our database hosted, so if you want to see the website working, you will have to create a sample database using the database schema present [here](https://github.com/ibrahimkamal7/GamerzMarket/tree/master/databaseschema-images)
+The database is not currently uploaded but it will be up soon

 # Repository Structure
 * Root Directory - contains the code for the application